Quantitative Methods in Science: Data Collection, Analysis and Modeling*

 Data play intimate roles in all aspects of life, personal and professional, from individual online purchases to business and science.
 The deluge of data generated from many sources, or so-called “Big Data”, present challenges in analyzing them, e,g, identifying patterns, let alone translating those patterns into meaningful information and understanding.
 The knowledge required to analyze data in the sciences are drawn from multiple disciplines, including: mathematics, statistics, information sciences, and computer science.

 The objective of this course is to introduce students to the different questions that can and are being explored in labs today using quantitative methods and analysis.
 We will engage students in quantitative applications using Python to:

-learn how to extract meaning from data using quantitative methods
+learn how to extract meaning from data

 learn about how computing is being used to detect patterns in large datasets that individual analysts would be less likely to identify and then seek ways to explain those patterns using quantitative methods.

 The course will include learning Python as it relates to data analysis and modeling.

 Areas of Application

 To expose students to current fields in which data analysis is crucial, the course focuses on biology and some chemistry.
 Learning will be project focused.
 Some examples of potential projects include the following: